opensource-nepal/py-nepali/SECURITY.md

 1. Email at aj3sshh@gmail.com or sugatbajracharya49@gmail.com with a detailed description of the vulnerability.
 Please include the following information:
    - Description of the vulnerability, including steps to reproduce if applicable
-   - Version of the nepali package affected
+   - Version of the py-nepali package affected
    - Any potential mitigations or workarounds

 2. Our security team will acknowledge your report within 3 to 7 days and provide further instructions and communication regarding the vulnerability.